aniamirjanyan/TMOB-task/README.md

 * Query

 In the **Query** section select Data Source Name.
 Click on**Add Query**(on right).
-In order to manually enter the query click on the pencil button on the right and type the query.
+In order to manually enter the query click on the edit button (pencil) on the right and type the query.
 E.g.
 ```
 SELECT "%MEM" FROM "cpu_mem" WHERE ("USER" = 'root') AND $timeFilter
 ```